KShebek/cbe504/main.typ

   caption: "Bond dissociation enthalpies at 298 K."
 )  <table:bdes>

-As is evident from looking at a potential energy diagram, the definition of the transition state implies that it must be _at least_ as large as the bond-dissociation energy, so bond-dissociation energies can be thought of as a lower-bound on the possible value for $E_"a "$.
+As is evident from looking at a potential energy diagram (#ref(<fig:pe_diagram>)), the definition of the transition state implies that it must be _at least_ as large as the bond-dissociation energy, so bond-dissociation energies can be thought of as a lower-bound on the possible value for $E_"a "$.
 With this in mind, based on #ref(<table:bdes>) we can reasonably conclude that the rate constants for #ce("H2 -> 2H^∙") and #ce("HBr -> H^∙ + Br^∙") would likely be small relative to the rate constants of the other steps, such that their rates of reaction can be neglected under most reasonable reaction conditions.
 It is for this reason that these steps are excluded in the provided mechanism.

+#figure(
+  image("figures/pe_diagram.svg", width: 40%),
-#self[Draw a potential energy diagram here.]
+  caption: [Sample potential energy diagram for an endothermic reaction.]
+)<fig:pe_diagram>

 Later in the course, we will describe a related rule-of-thumb known as the Bell--Evans--Polanyi (BEP) principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
 Namely, as we will later show,